 Some of this podcast production company’s favourites…

 NoStairway has a diversified portfolio, working on video both in production and post, and taking on any of our clients’ audio requirements.
 Years of experience in audio recording and editing has allowed us to take on the world’s newest favourite way to consume content, making us a podcast production company as well.
-So let’s take a look at some of our favourite podcasts that we listened to last year.
+So let’s take a look at some of our favourite podcasts from podcast production company that we listened to last year.

 What started as three friends having a laugh together, over reading one of their dad’s attempt at erotic literature, has become one of the most successful podcasts out there.
 Jamie Morton, James Cooper, and Alice Levine have spent a whole 6 seasons reading out and commenting on ‘Belinda Blinked’, the ‘erotic’ story of an executive at a pots and pans company.
 Since it started in 2015, the podcast has been downloaded more than 200 million times, which is any podcast production company’s dream!

 If you live in a busy city like London, you probably spend a lot of your time on public transport, which, especially given the context of the pandemic, can be very stressful.
 I found listening to this podcast to be a great distraction, making my morning commute feel much quicker.
 Also great to listen to while on a run, especially if you struggle like me and need something fun to keep you motivated.

 More information along with some quotes by the creators, can be found here.